mui/mui-x/docs/data/data-grid/state/state.md

 {{"demo": "SelectorsNoSnap.js", "bg": "inline", "hideToolbar": true}}

+### Row selectors

+Rows can be impacted by many features such as sorting, filtering, grouping, or pagination.
+Depending on your use case, you could want to apply the effect of only some features.
+To help you to find the right selector, here is a tool to experiment with row selectors.

+{{"demo": "RowSelectorPlayground.js", "bg": "inline", "hideToolbar": true}}

 ## Save and restore the state

 > ⚠️ This feature isn't implemented yet.
 It's coming.